DiogoDeAndrade/Cozy/README.md

   - Need to make cheese (cow, get milk, etc)
   - Blacksmith
     - Give us some seeds
-    - Want a piece of asteroid mineral, find path to it
+    - Wants sand, so he can make a mirror
     - Can smelt stuff, convert 10xSand into 1xSeed

 ## Art